AdobeDocs/commerce-cloud-service.en/help/cloud-guide/storage/snapshots.md

 ---
 title: Backup management
-description: Learn how to manually back up and restore your Adobe Commerce on cloud infrastructure project.
+description: Learn how to manually create and restore a backup for your Adobe Commerce on cloud infrastructure project.
 feature: Cloud, Paas, Snapshots, Storage
 exl-id: 1cb00db7-2375-4761-9c07-1e20a74859e0
 ---